nens/dask-geomodeling/docs/index.rst

 -----

-This package was developed by Nelen & Schuurmans and is used commercially under the name `Lizard Geoblocks <https://www.lizard.net/>`_.
-The commercial version runs on an optimized cluster, has access to pre-configured datasets, and adds several features.
+This package was developed by Nelen & Schuurmans and is used commercially under the name Geoblocks.
+Please consult the `Lizard <https://www.lizard.net/>`_ website for more information about this product.

 Contents
 --------